-The following table reconciles cash and restricted cash as reported on the consolidated balance sheets as of December 31, 2018 and 2019, to the amounts presented in the consolidated statements of cash flows:
+The following table reconciles cash and restricted cash as reported on the consolidated balance sheets as of December 31, 2019 and 2020, to the amounts presented in the consolidated statements of cash flows:

-2018 2019
+2019 2020

 RMB RMB

-Cash 1,968,351 2,294,904
+Cash 2,294,904 3,292,698

-Restricted cash 5,770 66,169
+Restricted cash 66,169 2,258

-Total cash and restricted cash 1,974,121 2,361,073
+Total cash and restricted cash 2,361,073 3,294,956

-Included in the cash and restricted cash balances as of December 31, 2018 and 2019 are amounts denominated in United States dollars totaling US\$135,668 and US\$76,726, respectively (equivalent to approximately RMB931,120 and RMB535,254, based on the RMB to US\$ exchange rate quoted by the People's Bank of China on December 28, 2018 and December 31, 2019, respectively).
+Included in the cash and restricted cash balances as of December 31, 2019 and 2020 are amounts denominated in United States dollars totaling US\$76,726 and US\$60,072, respectively (equivalent to approximately RMB535,254 and RMB391,964, based on the RMB to US\$ exchange rate quoted by the People's Bank of China on December 31, 2019 and 2020, respectively).
 The Group receives substantially all of its revenues in RMB, which currently is neither a freely convertible currency nor can it be freely remitted out of China.

-(e) Accounts Receivable
+(e) Accounts Receivable and Payments Made on Behalf of Customers

-Accounts receivable is presented net of allowance for doubtful accounts.
-The Company provides general and specific provisions for bad debts when facts and circumstances indicate that the receivable is unlikely to be collected.
-If the financial condition of its customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
+Accounts receivable and payments made on behalf of customers are presented net of allowance for credit losses.

+Prior to January 1, 2020, the Company provided general and specific provisions for credit losses when facts and circumstances indicated that the receivable was unlikely to be collected.
+If the economic situation and financial condition of a customer deteriorated resulting in an impairment of its ability to make payments, additional allowances may have been required.